 How to Detect It

-Detecting this technique involves monitoring network traffic for unusual patterns:
+Detecting this technique involves monitoring network traffic for unusual patterns.
+Here are some ways to identify potential spoofing incidents:

-• Unusual Traffic: Look for spikes in traffic from a single IP or similar requests from multiple IPs.
+- Unusual Traffic: Monitor for spikes in traffic from a single IP or similar requests from multiple IPs.

 How to Prevent It

-Preventing this technique requires implementing several security measures:
+To prevent this technique, implement several security measures:

-• Strong Authentication: Use multi-factor authentication to verify user and device identities.
+- Strong Authentication: Employ multi-factor authentication to verify user and device identities.

-• Encryption: Encrypt network traffic to prevent data interception and tampering.
+- Encryption: Encrypt network traffic to prevent interception and tampering.

 Advantages and Disadvantages